wvanderp/notes/projects/media-manager/The idea.md

 ### an API

-working with the metadata files in the filesystem will be a bit of a hassle. that is why we will be providing a API that helps us with doing queries on the data
+Working with the metadata files in the filesystem will be a bit of a hassle. that is why we will be providing a API that helps us with doing queries on the data.

 ### a web interface